-Because the state apparatus, at this point in society's evolution, is no more than a representative of the collective unconscious, we find that for reasons of self-preservation it remains opposed to the idea of an enlightened realm.
-Due to the social dynamics inherent in fear-oriented societies, these structures became inhabited by people more interested in power than to realize the inherent potential of humanity.
-Hence, just as organized religion, to build its power structure, would twist the message of their prophets beyond recognition, so state officials, to present as acceptable their idea of government, would sabotage the founders' mission.
+Because the state apparatus, at this point, is no more than a representative of the collective unconscious, we find that it remains opposed to the idea of an enlightened realm.
+Due to the social dynamics inherent in fear-oriented societies, these structures are inhabited by people more interested in power than to realize the inherent potential of humanity.
+Hence, just as organized religion, to build its power structure, would twist the message of the prophets beyond recognition, so state officials, to present as acceptable their idea of government, would sabotage the founders' mission.

 While unfortunate, the dynamics between the individual and the collective made this inevitable.
-The state, after all, is a most formidable apparatus, and so special interest groups, powerpolitical factions, gangsters, war profiteers, and ambitious sociopaths have used it as a means of exerting influence.
-Psychologically speaking, it comes as no surprise that these are the people least fit to govern.
-We already know that accepting the status quo means accepting a social contract built upon deceit, duplicity, and coercion, and it follows that not only is unconsciousness needed to prevail, but that the people in charge
+The state is a most formidable apparatus and so special interest groups, gangsters, war profiteers, and ambitious sociopaths have used it as a means of exerting influence.
+Psychologically speaking, these are the people least fit to govern.
+We already know that accepting the status quo means accepting a social contract built on deceit, duplicity, and coercion, and it follows not only that unconsciousness is needed to prevail, but that the people in charge will be those most prone to the trauma-based thinking that keeps the system afloat.